joby-lol/php-context/README.md

 ## Advanced Documentation

-For more detailed information about the internal components and advanced features of the Context Injection library, please see the [Advanced Documentation](README_advanced.md).
+For more detailed information about the internal components and advanced features of the smolContext library, please see the [Advanced Documentation](README_advanced.md).

 ## License